- The Benefits of Keeping Tax Records All Year Round - March 14, 2020

 Bitcoin gets a lot of headlines.
 It’s an alternative currency and payment system, structured in a way that is both intriguing and practical.
 Many of those who hold Bitcoin want to use it, which could be good for your small business.
 Still, it has risks.

 The currency was invented by a software developer who goes by the name of Satoshi Nakamoto.
 It appears to be a pseudonym, but it is unclear who is behind the name.
 Nakamoto released the protocol behind Bitcoin and a paper explaining it in 2008.
 Since then, there have been attempts to uncover Nakamoto’s true identity and motivations.
 Is it a group of programmers who wanted to show off, an anarchist attempt to undermine established currencies or a lone eccentric who came up with a great idea?
-At this point, it may not matter who Nakamoto is, as Bitcoin is edging into the mainstream.
+At this point, it may not matter who Nakamoto is, as this currency is edging into the mainstream.

 A Bitcoin itself is a string of code, also called a blockchain.
 Each blockchain is unlocked by solving complex equations.
 The calculations are done by computer.
 Because of the code, Bitcoin and similar currencies are often known as cryptocurrencies.
 Those who do the work of solving equations to earn Bitcoin are known as miners.
 When Bitcoin was first introduced, people with average programming skills could collect it.
 Now, the equations that must be solved are complex and require dedicated machinery using lots of power.

 To spend a Bitcoin, the transactions have to go through a miner.
-This process verifies that the Bitcoin is valid.
+This process verifies that the currency is valid.
 It also bypasses traditional payment systems, so it comes at a lower cost – with no chargebacks, something a lot of merchants like.
 And, it’s anonymous.
 As a result, Bitcoin has been a popular currency with those involved in illegal activities.

 “Bitcoin has had a lot of bad press and people still think it’s a sketchy illegal currency that uses virtual gold coins,” he says.
 “I know it’s not, but it doesn’t matter what I think.
 The mere sight of the word ‘Bitcoin’ may push valuable customers away.”